csoltenborn/GoogleTestAdapter/README.md

 * Execution of [parameterized batch files](#test_setup_and_teardown) for test setup/teardown
 * Test discovery using a [custom regex](#test_discovery_regex) (if needed)
 * Settings can be [shared via source control](#solution_settings)
+* Installable as Visual Studio extension or nuget development dependency

 #### History